 In December 1996, the Edmonton regional office of MAP closed and the Society changed its name to HUMANSERVE International.
 We are now able to self-administer our funds and take responsibility for our projects from beginning to end.
 This society is committed to results based, practical and sustainable development work.

-Vanessa works as a visual artist, graphic artist and web site designer and previously worked for over ten years as an Architectural Technologist.
-She own and operates Ali Cat Graphics and is a consultant web site designer to Mallennium WebVentures Ltd.
+Vanessa works as a visual artist (see online art gallery) , graphic artist and web site designer / administrator / host and previously worked for over ten years as an Architectural Technologist.
+She own and operates Ali Cat Graphics.

 Nathan has served on the HUMANSERVE board since 2007.
 He has traveled to Lebanon to work on low-cost water filtration and to monitor HUMANSERVE'S projects.
 Nathan enjoys creating and presenting public engagement materials which he has presented at HUMANSERVE public engagement events at venues such as International Week at the University of Alberta.

-Nathan is a civil engineer and is currently working as a Research Engineer in the Department of Civil and Environmental Engineering an the University of Alberta.
+Nathan is a civil engineer and is currently working as a Research Engineer in the Department of Civil and Environmental Engineering at the University of Alberta.

 Joan joined the HUMANSERVE board in November 1999.
 She has worked with many non-profit groups in Edmonton over the years.
 Joan spent innumerable volunteer hours in 1999 as a team leader to help settle the refugees from Kosova who immigrated to Edmonton.